Skip to main content

 image

-This shows the retention rate month over month for our users, regardless of which month they started their subscription, as long as the subscription was started within the last year.
+This shows the month-over-month retention rate for our users, regardless of which month they started their subscription, as long as the subscription was started within the last year.

-Cohort retention / retention change over time
+Cohort retention / retention trend over time

 image